Related Content

 The station concourse and its link to the Air Rail shuttle are above the railway and two access points connect the platforms / tracks with the concourse:

-1. By the front of the trains which arrive from Birmingham, so by the rear of the trains heading to the city, there is a lobby which houses an escalator and a staircase - the escalator leads up from the platforms
+1. By the front of the trains which arrive from Birmingham, so by the rear of the trains heading to the city, there is a lobby which houses an escalator and a staircase - the escalator leads up from the platforms.

-2. Towards the rear of the trains which from Birmingham, on the other side of a Customer Information booth is the lobby which houses a lift /elevator and a staircase.
+2. Towards the rear of the trains which arrive from Birmingham, so by the front of trains heading to the city is the lobby which houses a lift /elevator and a staircase - it's on the other side of a Customer Information booth.

 When departing by train, as you come through the ticket barriers, you will see the staircases which lead down to each platform / track, but as pointed by the signage, the elevators will be out of sight, behind you.